-You can mess about with the income threshold all you want.
+You can mess about with the income cut-off threshold all you want.
 Even factor children into the mix.
 Try it.
 But you will still always come out with the same result.

 To resolve this issue, you’d have to set thresholds according to each individual’s situation (as covered in Section 9).
 But this would inevitably contradict the anti-bureaucracy and pro-universal vision that proponents of a basic income claim to cherish.

 Without delivering subsidy based on individual/household situation and make-up, you’re propping up a basic income system that gives subsidy to those who don’t need it, leading to a very expensive programme compared to existing systems.

 It’s either that or you’re delivering subsidy disproportionately and leaving a chunks of the population behind.